What happened to Kintaro after Mortal Kombat 2? Was he killed, did he survive, is he in hiding, what?

 Shang Tsung wanted to isolate Sonya both to get away from Raiden (who cannot enter Outworld) and to essentially cheat.
 Either Sonya accepts and he kicks her ass, or she refuses and he, with no witnesses, can pretend that he won and Shao Kahn is free to invade Earthrealm at will, something Kitana sees through and warns him is treason.
-The important aspect of his deal with Cage is not that he is allowed to challenge someone- as Raiden said, as an ex-Champion he could do so at any time- but that this chalenge would be "the final battle of the tournament", winner take all.
-The problem is, the rules state that while that is fine, the opponent has to accept, a rule that Sonya did no know which is one reason he picked her.
-The other, of course, is that Liu Kang is The Chosen One and Tsung just plain didn't want to fight him for that very reason, though he ultimately accepted Kang's challenge because e was backed into a corner and, frankly, by that point seemed a little pissed off.
-Finaly he was panicking- Goro had just been killed, Tsung was about to fail Shao Kahn again, and so faking Sonya's defeat was sort of a desperate gamble to avoid his Emperor's wrath.
+The important aspect of his deal with Cage is not that he is allowed to challenge someone- as Raiden said, as an ex-Champion he could do so at any time- but that this challenge would be "the final battle of the tournament", winner take all.
+The problem is, the rules state this is fine only if the opponent accepts, a rule that Sonya did not know, which is one reason he picked her.
+The other, of course, is that Liu Kang is The Chosen One and Tsung just plain didn't want to fight him for that very reason; he ultimately accepted Kang's challenge because he was backed into a corner and, frankly, by that point seemed a little pissed off.
+Finally he was panicking- Goro had just been killed, Tsung was about to fail Shao Kahn again, and so faking Sonya's defeat was sort of a desperate gamble to avoid his Emperor's wrath.

 Why has there been no adressing of Mileena and Sindel's feelings towards one another?
 Mileena may be magically created but part of her is Kitana, there is a definite link there (one Mileena could try to exploit to her benefit) but they both just seem to want to pretend the other doesn't exist when adressing their stories.
 Take Mileena's Deception ending, Mileena replaces Kitana but Sindel has been freed and should be in contact with her.
 Technically, Sindel is in charge, not Kitana, so there should have been interaction of some kind.